recursionpharma/gflownet/docs/implementation_notes.md

 # Implementation notes

-This repo is centered around training GFlowNets that produce graphs.
+This repo is centered around training GFlowNets that produce graphs, although sequences are also supported.
 While we intend to specialize towards building molecules, we've tried to keep the implementation moderately agnostic to that fact, which makes it able to support other graph-generation environments.

 ## Environment, Context, Task, Trainers